 The LLM in Human Rights Law provides students with an opportunity to gain an in-depth appreciation of global human rights standards and the interrelationship between international standards and national practice.
 You will be provided with the opportunity to examine human rights critically and in context and you will be taught by leading scholars who are actively engaged in global and local conversations on human rights law, policy and practice.

 Human Rights Law highlights

 - Human rights research and teaching has been carried out under the auspices of the Human Rights Centre at Queen's since 1990.
-The Centre has strong links with civil society organisations, statutory human rights bodies and international human rights institutions and networks, and organises a speaker series and a number of conferences annually.
-It participates in the Utrecht Network of Human Rights Centres and the Venice-based Masters in Human Rights and Democratisation and also has links with universities worldwide.
-The Centre co-ordinates field visits to institutions dedicated to human rights issues in Belfast, eg NI Human Rights Commission and the Equality Commission for Northern Ireland.
-During the summer, the Centre organises a field trip to human rights institutions abroad, eg the European Court of Human Rights and the UN (Geneva).
+The Centre has strong links with civil society organisations, statutory human rights bodies and international human rights institutions and networks.
+The Centre organises a speaker series and a number of conferences annually.
+It participates in the Utrecht Network of Human Rights Centres and the Venice-based Masters in Human Rights and Democratisation, and also has links with universities worldwide.
+At Queen’s you will be part of a thriving postgraduate culture built on teaching excellence, leading-edge research, innovation, collaboration and engagement.
+These components are woven together in our Graduate School.
+Life at Queen’s is not just about the degree.
+We offer our students the opportunity to really enrich their studies.

 International Human Rights Law